 -

 We believe in the values of community, dignity, equality, fairness, respect, and tolerance.
-We believe that that through good government great things are accomplished.
+We believe that through good government great things are accomplished.
+We pledge ourselves to a government that serves and protects its people—with liberty and justice for all.

 News & Views